 A 2015 report on eyewitness identification highlights serious doubts about the reliability of eyewitness testimony in Jeff’s case.

-Nine people have been exonerated from Ohio’s death row since 1976.
+Eleven people have been exonerated from Ohio’s death row since 1973.
 The number of innocent people executed is unknown; the US constitution does not forbid the execution of an innocent person.

 Jeff’s case features most of the ‘symptoms’ of a wrongful homicide conviction, as defined by the National Registry of Exonerations*, viz:

-– official misconduct (occurs in 68%* of false homicide convictions
+-official misconduct (occurs in 72%* of false homicide convictions),

 Events that led to Jeff’s Conviction

 Saturday November 23, 1991 was Jeff Wogenstahl’s thirty-first birthday.